 For this post, I went looking for a few videos to share with you about best practices in taping, mounting, injecting sealant, inflating, seating, etc.

 I also read through user forums to see what issues frequently came up for those who have been using tubeless wheels and tires for their road bikes.

-Finally, I did my own installation experiment with the tires for this review and a couple different modern tubeless ready wheelsets to see what differences there might be installing these tires and what I could share with you about the whole experience.
+Finally, I did my own installation experiment with the tires for this review and a couple of different modern tubeless-ready wheelsets to see what differences there might be installing these tires and what I could share with you about the whole experience.

 Looking across the videos and user forums dated as “far back” as 2014 and 2015, there’s a lot about how to convert your standard rims for tubeless use or pouring sealant directly into the tire from a measuring cup and complaints about tires blowing off the rims.